Home » Honey » DIY

 Dehydrated honey in powder form in a glass jar with moisture packet image.

 Yes, honey can be dried to a powdery form -by removing most of the moisture content.
-The bees have already started the job by reducing the water in plant nectar.
+The bees have already started the job by reducing the water in plant nectar vs honey.
 You can take things to the next step and remove even more of the water content.

 The powder form is nothing more than honey that has been dehydrated and ground into small crystals or powder.